taigalabs/stope/README.md

 integrity and privacy.

-This monorepo repository also contains a set of components that allow asset owners to make privacy-enhanced claims on their assets.
+This monorepo repository also contains a set of components that allow asset owners to make privacy-enhanced claims of their assets.
 These privacy-enhanced claims are proofs of ownership for their STO holdings and can be generated securely on their own devices.
 The purpose is to provide additional utility to STO owners without the need to reveal any additional information.